stitchdata/docs/_account-security/billing/billing-faq.md

           Free historical data loads are only allowed once per integration namespace.
 For example: If an integration named `stitch_hubspot` is created and receives a free historical data load, subsequent integrations with the same name (created by deleting and creating a new integration) will not receive free historical replication.

-          **Note**: While free historical loads apply to all of Stitch's integrations, you need to be on a paid plan to use our Paid integrations.
+          **Note**: While free historical loads apply to all of Stitch's integrations, you need to be on a Standard plan to use our Standard integrations.

       - question: "Do free historical data loads apply to integration or table resets?"
         anchor: "free-historical-loads-resets"